Learn to handle mental and psychological stress through the art of ‘doing nothing’

 What doing nothing is meant here.

 “Doing nothing” doesn’t mean that we sit quietly in a room and lost in our thoughts.
-We are not required to think or start analysing or imagining things.
+We are not required to think or start analyzing or imagining things.
 What we need to do is to go beyond the incessant stream of thoughts.

 We should observe our thoughts, let them come and go.
 Just be aware of those thoughts.
 We shouldn’t pass judgment on them, nor assign any meaning to them; all that’s needed is plain awareness of thoughts.
 This is nothing but a state of mindfulness.